Born: 17th June 1912, Elstree, Hertfordshire.

 Inquest held 10th January 1944 and by adjournment on 17th January 1944.

-Residence: Thurston Lodge, Bury St. Edmunds, Suffolk.
+Residence: Thurston Lodge, Bury St. Edmunds, Suffolk, and at the Connaught Club, Paddington, London.

 Occupation: Chartered Accountant.